Autocar India

 March 2026 car sales: Tata stays ahead of Mahindra; Nissan sees highest growth

-Honda’s domestic sales stood at 7,585 units in March 2026, marking a 5 percent increase over the same month last year.
-This is a notable rise from 4,774 units recorded in February 2026.
+Honda’s sales stood at 7,585 units, up 5 percent over the same month last year.
+It is also a notable rise from 4,774 units recorded in February 2026.

 JSW MG Motor